Something strange is happening to the British autumn…

 Marcus Chilton-Jones, curator at Royal Horticultural Society’s Garden Bridgewater, says he is keeping his fingers “firmly crossed”.
 He adds: “A combination of sunnier days and falling night-time temperatures are likely to increase the vibrancy of autumn colours this year.
 As long as high winds don’t prematurely strip the trees bare, we could still get a spectacular show.”

-While a cooler-than-average summer, and higher-than-average rainfall has helped trees hold onto their green leaves for longer, other autumnal activities have been hit by the wet spring and early summer we’ve all experienced in the UK.
+While a cooler-than-average summer and higher-than-average rainfall have helped trees hold onto their green leaves for longer, other autumnal activities have been hit by the wet spring and early summer we’ve all experienced in the UK.

 Kent-based winemaker Gusbourne have delayed their harvest to later in the month due to a “challenging growing season” and farmers have also reported a tough harvest after a year of heavy rain and limited sun.